Uniting Economics and Conservation

 As a member of the Ahousaht Nation, Tyson Atleo has worked for years to integrate conservation and economic development.

-Tyson Atleo joined our team as Community Economic Development Lead, based in Victoria.
-He is a 27th-generation hereditary chief of the Ahousaht Nation of Clayquot Sound.
+Tyson Atleo, Community Economic Development Lead, is a hereditary chief in-line of the Ahousaht Nation of Clayquot Sound.
 As the youngest elected Band Councillor in history, Tyson led the development of Ahousaht’s first economic development corporation and served as vice-president of the Maaqutusiis Hahoulthee Stewardship Society (MHSS) until 2015, when he transitioned to the role of Senior Economic Development Advisor to the MHSS board and CEO.
 He also worked for many years with the Canadian government and as a consultant focused on economic development for First Nations.

 Why did you join Nature United?

 For years, I’ve been on the other side, working in partnership with Nature United to develop a land use vision for our traditional territory, our hahoulthlee.
 The two-year visioning process was empowering for our people.
 It is literally the first map created in recent history that shows sacred sites, renames places in our language, and pinpoints where and how we will generate income, support our families and build a sustainable future.
 It also identifies 150,000 acres of areas the Ahousaht would like to see protected.
 In fact, I’ve said over and over again that it is one of the most monumental undertakings for our nation in my lifetime.